London elopement ideas for couples planning intimate weddings

 If you’re looking for an elopement surrounded by nature, London has a plethora of green spaces.
 Most of them technically need a photography permit, so do check this out before you set your heart on a location.

-A Classic London ElopementStay at The Savoy.
-Eat breakfast at The Woolsey.
-Hold your ceremony at Marylebone Town Hall or in leafy Hampstead at Burgh House.
-Have afternoon tea at Claridges Explore central London in a Hackney Carriage and stop for portraits.
-Have dinner in a private dining room at The Ivy.
+Hold your ceremony at Marylebone Town Hall or at Burgh House.
+Have afternoon tea at Claridges.
+Explore central London in a Hackney Carriage and stop for portraits.
+Book a private dining room at The Ivy.
 Spend the evening at a cabaret club.

 An elopement in two cities